vertcoin-project/one-click-miner-vnext/README.md

 *Network and exchange fees may apply

-The One-Click Miner allows cryptocurrency enthusiasts to get into mining with minimal effort.
-When you download the One-Click Miner, you will be asked to provide a password for your (built in) wallet.
+The Verthash One-Click Miner is functionally the same as [upstream](https://github.com/vertcoin-project/one-click-miner-vnext) utilizing a new data directory, `verthash-ocm`.
+This allows cryptocurrency enthusiasts to get into mining with minimal effort.
+When you download the Verthash One-Click Miner, you will be asked to provide a password for the native (built in) Vertcoin wallet.
 It will then immediately commence mining.

 This software is available for Windows and Linux.